zacnees3/getting-started-with-github-copilot/.github/steps/1-preparing.md

 1. Within the new terminal window use the keyboard shortcut `Ctrl + I` (windows) or `Cmd + I` (mac) to bring up **Copilot's Terminal Inline Chat**.

-1. Let's ask Copilot to help us remember a command we have forgotten: creating a branch and publishing it
+1. Let's ask Copilot to help us remember a command we have forgotten: creating a branch and publishing it.

    > ![Static Badge](https://img.shields.io/badge/-Prompt-text?style=social&logo=github%20copilot)
    >